Signs and Symptoms of TMJ Disorder in Austin

 - Clenching/grinding teeth at night while sleeping (bruxism)

 Some interesting notes: It’s estimated that approximately 12% of the population has TMJ disorder, it’s twice as common in women, and it’s most common between the ages of 20-40.
-Now that you’ve read the bad news…
+The good news is that a TMJ dentist can help.

 What Causes TMJ Disorder?